 How can Athletes USA help me?

 We must mention that you are not required to use our services to gain a scholarship.
-However, it will help, and in the long run, it is likely to save you money too.
+However, it will help, and it is likely to save you money in the long run.
 Obtaining a scholarship is no easy task.
 It’s a complex process that takes time, knowledge, and support along the way.
 Amongst that, there is an SAT exam to make and a Visa you need to apply for.
 All this can be confusing and a little overwhelming for someone who has not done it before.

 Most importantly, we have been working since 2008 and placed over 3000 athletes successfully in the U.S. collegiate system.
-Throughout the years, we have built a trusted network of over 20,000 college coaches and saved our athletes over $100,000,000 in tuition fees.
-Coaches can receive hundreds of applications a week; it is only through our network and experience that we can place so many athletes successfully.
+We have built a trusted network of over 20,000 college coaches throughout the years and saved our athletes over $100,000,000 in tuition fees.
+Coaches can receive hundreds of applications a week; it is only through our network and experience that we can successfully place many athletes.

-Scholarships are renewed on year by year basis.
-However, you cannot lose a scholarship through poor performance or injury, and in fact, scholarships are often improved, based on performance.
+Scholarships are renewed on a year by year basis.
+However, you cannot lose a scholarship through poor performance or injury.
+In fact, scholarships are often improved based on performance.
 A scholarship can, however, be lost if an athlete breaches rules.
 For example, being consistently late for training or class, not meeting the required Grade Point Average or through misconduct.

 How old do I have to be, and when should I start the process?

-At athletes USA we advise that you start preparing for this process as early 15.
-This gives you enough time to plan everything and will provide you with better possibilities of achieving a scholarship.
+At athletes USA we advise that you start preparing for this process as early as 15.
+This gives you enough time to plan everything and provide you with better possibilities of achieving a scholarship.
 However, anything between 8-18 months is the right timing.
-We usually work with athletes between the ages of 15 – 25, although we have recently placed a 31-year-old, which is pretty much unheard of!
+We usually work with athletes between the ages of 15 – 25.
+However, we have recently placed a 31-year-old, which is pretty much unheard of!

 How do I get started?